Home > Remove Duplicate Photos > How to Delete Duplicate Photos on Mac in All macOS Versions

 To look for duplicate photos in one or multiple folders, click the Add button, select the folder(s), and click Open.
 Alternatively, you can use drag and drop.

-To find duplicates in Photos app on Mac, just add the Photos library, which is by default located in the Pictures folder.
+To find duplicates in Photos app on Mac, just add the Photos library.
+The library is by default located in the Pictures folder.

 Cisdem Duplicate Finder window with an Add button, a Settings button and a Scan button showing that a Photos library is added